in Stirling.com

 toilets for disabled visitors

-Stirling Castle is rated a 5-star visitor attraction (Argyll’s Lodging a 4-star) by VisitScotland.
+Stirling Castle is rated a 5-star visitor attraction Argyll's Lodging a 4-star by VisitScotland.

 The Stirling Castle admission ticket also gives access to Argyll’s Lodging (access by guided tour only – enquire at Stirling Castle on 01786 450 000).

 Stirling Castle will be closed on Christmas Day and Boxing day.
-Open from 11am to 5pm on January 1st and as normal from January 2nd.

 Stirling Castle